Pablo Casado: Political positions

-He has declared the "Hispanidad" to be the mankind's greatest feat, only comparable to romanization.
+Casado considers the "Hispanidad" to be the mankind's greatest feat, only comparable to Romanization.
 According to Elorza, in his message, void of any criticism, Casado recovers the formulation of the concept of Hispanidad of the 1930s and reaffirms a particular idea of Spain, in which history, turned into a mechanism of exaltation, is used to propel a nationalist mobilization.

-The use by Casado of terminology such as accusing NGOs of being "human traffickers" while also criticizing a perceived "do-goodism" in the Sánchez Government regarding its migration policy has drawn comparisons to Italian deputy prime minister Matteo Salvini by Steven Forti, of the Rolling Stone magazine.

-He also said that action for the historical memory of Francisco Franco's crimes should be brough about by consensus, and that Spain should concentrate on problems of the present, not the past.
+The use by Casado of terminology, such as accusing NGOs of being "human traffickers", while also criticizing a perceived "do-goodism" in the Sánchez government regarding its migration policy has drawn comparisons to Italian deputy prime minister Matteo Salvini by Steven Forti, of the Rolling Stone magazine.
+He also said that action for the historical memory of Franco's crimes should be brought about by consensus, and that Spain should concentrate on problems of the present, not the past.

-A monarchist, he vocally defended the institution and proclaimed "I will always defend the King of Spain" in 2018 while he announced his opposition to opening a parliamentary commission aiming to investigate the irregularities allegedly committed by King emeritus Juan Carlos I that Corinna zu Sayn-Wittgenstein revealed.
-He has also considered as good move forward getting used to include praises to the King of Spain in everyday conversations and deemed acts such as paying the pensions as a figurated way of saying Viva el Rey ("Long live the King").

-On 20 November 2021, he attended a special mass in Granada in the honour of the former Spanish dictator Francisco Franco on the anniversary of his death.
+A monarchist, Casado vocally defended the institution and proclaimed "I will always defend the King of Spain" in 2018 while he announced his opposition to opening a parliamentary commission aiming to investigate the irregularities allegedly committed by King emeritus Juan Carlos I that Corinna zu Sayn-Wittgenstein revealed.
+He has also considered as good move forward getting used to include praises to the King of Spain in everyday conversations, and deemed acts such as paying the pensions as a figurated way of saying Viva el Rey ("Long Live the King").
+On 20 November 2021, he attended a special mass in Granada in the honour of Franco on the anniversary of his death.
 The Francisco Franco National Foundation publicly thanked Casado's attendance.
 The only explanation given by his political party was that he did not know what the mass was about, despite Franco flags and symbols being present in the church.

-On the economic front, he promises to eliminate taxes on wealth, inheritance and gifts, and to lower income and corporate taxes.
+On the economic front, Casado promised to eliminate taxes on wealth, inheritance and gifts, and to lower income and corporate taxes.